digital-asset/daml/docs/source/concepts/ledger-topologies.rst

 This topology improves on the last one by improving scaling and performance.
 The participant nodes can handle the user connections, serve the read requests from the ledger, and pre-process the transactions that the users submit (e.g., by performing DAML evaluation).
 Adding new participant nodes increases the capacity of the system.
-These nodes need not be trusted by the other nodes; the final authority for extending the ledger lies with the central writer node.
+These nodes need not be trusted by the other nodes, or by the committer; the participants can be operated by mutually distrusting entities, i.e., belong to different **trust domains**.
 In general, the participant nodes do not necessarily even need to know each other.
-However, they have to be known to and accepted by the central writer node.
+However, they have to be known to and accepted by the central committer node.
-As with the previous topology, the central writer node is trusted with ensuring the ledger's integrity, and has access to all ledger data.
+As with the previous topology, the central committer node is trusted with ensuring the ledger's integrity, and has access to all ledger data.
 Again, the node can be replicated to increase availability and/or distribute the trust needed for integrity, as shown below.

 .. image:: ./images/ledger-topologies/replicated-writer-topology.svg